Transport properties in a model of confined granular mixtures at moderate densities: Discussion

 The constitutive equation of the mass flux is given by Eq.\ \eqref{4.6} where the diffusion transport coefficients $D_i^T$ and $D_{ij}$ are defined by Eqs.\ \eqref{4.8} and \eqref{4.9}, respectively.
 These coefficients have only kinetic contributions.
 The constitutive equation of the pressure tensor is given by Eq.\ \eqref{4.10}.
 The kinetic contribution to the shear viscosity $\eta$ is provided by Eqs.\ \eqref{4.12} and \eqref{4.13}, while its collisional contribution is given by Eq.\ \eqref{4.18}.
 As expected, the bulk viscosity $\eta_b$ has only collisional contributions, which are given by Eqs.\ \eqref{4.14.1}--\eqref{4.16}.

-To achieve analytical expressions for the transport coefficients, the relevant state of a two-dimensional, confined mixture with a stationary temperature has been considered.
+To achieve analytical expressions for the transport coefficients, the relevant state of a confined mixture with a stationary temperature has been considered. \vicente{Additionally, although the analytical results have been derived in this paper for a $d$-dimensional system ($d=2$ for hard disks and $d=3$ for hard sphere), the case $d=2$ has been specifically considered.
+This is because the $\Delta$-model was primarily proposed to reproduce the results obtained in confined, quasi-two-dimensional setups.
+We expect the main conclusions reported here for $d=2$ to be similar to those for $d=3$.}

 The explicit forms for the diffusion coefficients $D_{ij}$ and $D_i^T$ and the kinetic shear viscosity $\eta_k$ have been obtained by taking the leading terms in a Sonine polynomial expansion of the first-order distribution functions.
 This is the standard procedure for determining these coefficients for elastic\cite{CC70,FK72} and inelastic\cite{G19} mixtures.
 In the case of the bulk viscosity $\eta_b$, the contributions coming from the first-order partial temperatures $\varpi_i$ have been neglected.
 This approximation is based on the results obtained in the IHS model\cite{GGG19b} where the influence of $\varpi_i$ on $\eta_b$ has been in general shown quite small.
 We expect that this approximation is accurate in the $\Delta$-model as well.
 Under the above approximations, for binary mixtures, the diffusion coefficients are given by Eqs.\ \eqref{d3}, \eqref{d5}, and \eqref{d6}, the shear viscosity by Eqs.\ \eqref{5.4} and \eqref{6.8.n1}, and the bulk viscosity by Eq.\ \eqref{5.3}.

 To illustrate how the above transport coefficients depend on inelasticity in a binary mixture, for simplicity, we have assumed a common coefficient of restitution ($\al\equiv \al_{11}=\al_{22}=\al_{12}$) and the case $\Delta_{11}=\Delta_{22}=\Delta_{12}$.
 Figures \ref{fig3}--\ref{fig8} highlight the influence of the coefficient of restitution $\al$ on the mass and momentum transport for mixtures with different densities.
 As expected from the results derived in the low-density regime, the impact of $\al$ on transport is in general smaller than that of the conventional IHS model.\cite{GDH07,GHD07,G19} Regarding the influence of density on transport, the effect of the solid volume fraction $\phi$ on diffusion transport coefficients and shear viscosity is also weaker than that found for the IHS model.